-This is the most frequently asked question from prospective clients.
+This is the most frequently asked question I get from prospective clients.
 My typical response is that ‘if you want to be hypnotized then that’s what will happen’.
+It’s not a battle of wills.
 We all have the natural ability to shift awareness from being fully awake and alert, to a daydream state.

 Once a new client makes the hypnosis-daydream connection, I teach them how to do hypnosis well, to not focus, concentrate or try.
 Trying to be hypnotized is a conscious effort, which only gets in the way.

 Clients are instructed to allow their thoughts to travel, drift, and wander wherever they chose to go, even to the point of not being tuned into what is being said.
 This approach makes it very easy to transition into hypnosis and enables clients to descend deeply into subconscious thought, which enhances the overall effect of the session.

 Effective hypnotherapy relies on a relationship of trust and cooperation.
 If clients trust that I am going to try to help them fix whatever problem they have, then they will likely have a positive experience.

 I’ll occasionally get an apprehensive client so I’ll ask them if they are open to the experience of simple relaxation and if it would be okay for me to help them relax.
 I have never had anyone refuse such a comforting offer.

 Then we begin with some simple breathing techniques which automatically gets the relaxation ball rolling and then I’ll transition into the formal session which supports whatever particular goal or challenge they have in mind.